 Are We AWARE of Religious & spiritual Experiences in mental health crisis?

-Contact me ([email protected]) to join our virtual quarterly AWARE coalition next on Monday, April 7 at 5pm EST. Our AWARE Coalition is for Religious, Spiritual & Mental Health Leaders who are on mission to positively impact crisis care by raising awareness on the spiritual & religious aspect of mental health.
+Contact JanetWerner@UHaveMyWord.com to join our virtual AWARE coalition.
+This AWARE Coalition is for Religious, Spiritual & Mental Health Leaders & First Responders who are on mission to positively impact crisis care by raising awareness on the spiritual & religious aspect of mental health.

 Do you know about the WPA Position Statement on Spirituality and Religion in Psychiatry – World Psychiatric Association ?